 Mesh Wi-Fi routers and smart home tech have both been popular product categories over the last several years and Samsung has brought them together in the affordable SmartThings Wifi.
 Available as either a single unit or in a three-pack to take advantage of the mesh features, SmartThings Wifi is already less expensive than most of its competitors and also serves as a SmartThings hub, a device to manage your smart home devices that would cost over $100 on its own.

-The name might not be terribly memorable, but the Asus RT-AX88U is an impressive Wi-Fi 6 router.
+The name isn't terribly memorable, but the Asus RT-AX88U is an impressive Wi-Fi 6 router and likely to be one of the best Wi-Fi routers available for some time.
 Available for between $300 to $350 you won't feel like you are being punished too much for future-proofing your wireless network even if you don't have too many Wi-Fi 6 devices just yet.

 The router comes with a wide assortment of ports to connect including eight 1Gbps LAN ports, and two USB 3.1 Type-A to connect up any peripherals.
 Built-in software includes Trend Micro AiProtection that provides both general security and parental control options.